MJAustinDev/MarsVolcanoDash/README.md

 - GameEntities, files associated with creating, controlling and destroying game entities e.g., player's car, boulders, etc
 - include, all the external .h files required to compile the program (Box2D, GLFW, stb_image)
 - libraries, the .a and .dll files associated with the external libraries (Box2d, GLFW)
+- RepoResources, FAQs, Guides, and Images to make the repository look nice
 - Utility, basic utility functions/classes that are used throughout the code
 - Visuals, files associated with drawing graphics to the screen